threatgrid/ctia/README.md

 docker-compose -f docker-compose.yml build docker-compose -f docker-compose.yml up
 ```

+Using docker for mac, this will bind the following ports on your
+development machine to the services running in the containers:

+* Redis - 6379
+* elasticsearch - 9200 and 9300
+* kibana - 5601
+* zookeeper - 2181
+* kafka - 9092

+If you run into issues with one of your contains being in a weird
+state, you can delete the image.
+First shut down the docker-compose
+cluster, and then run `docker images ls` to list the images, and then
+you can delete the image for the container that is giving you trouble.
+The usual culprits are elasticsearch and zookeeper.

+It can be very useful to use _Kitematic_ to monitor and interact with
+your containers.

+If you ever need to reset your entire dev environment, perform the
+following steps

+* `docker images ps` - to get a list of images and their image IDs
+* `docker rmi IMGID` - to delete the `zookeeper`, `elasticsearch`, `kafka`, `kibana` and `redis` images
+* `cd containers/dev; docker-compose -f docker-compose.yml up --force-recreate`

+Now, in another terminal, you can run CTIA.

+#### Deprecated Docker Toolbox support

 If you can't use docker directly and are forced to use Docker Toolbox,
 you will then need to tell your CTIA where to find its dependencies.